lostleaf/articles/20221013numba_aroon/article-en.md

 The challenge in implementing this indicator lies in the rolling argmax operator, for which pandas does not provide an official implementation.
 A naive implementation based on Series results in considerably slow computations.

-Optimizing the computation of this indicator presents an interesting problem.
+Optimizing the computation of this indicator presents an interesting but not easy problem.

 Code reference is available at [Github](https://github.com/lostleaf/articles/blob/master/20221013numba_aroon/optimize_aroon.ipynb).